 [Regulation 3 amended in Gazette 18 Oct 2006 p.
 4453.]

-4. Unique reference number for each student record
+4. Student records, unique reference number for each student and information prescribed (Act s.
+19E)

 (1) The Authority is to establish administrative arrangements for the allocation of unique reference numbers to students for whom student records are to be opened under Part 3A of the Act.